Prescription assistance programs

 The American College of Rheumatology (ACR) represents over 9,400 rheumatologists and rheumatology health professionals around the world.
 The ACR has compiled a list of assistance programs for certain rheumatology-related drugs.

-What information do I need to know about co-pay cards?
+What should I know about co-pay cards?

 What is a co-pay card?
 Co-pay cards are offered to eligible patients to help them reduce out-of-pocket costs for prescription drugs.
 A co-pay card can be used at any local pharmacy and for some mail-order prescription programs.